Q&A, Comments, and Useful Information for Foam Cleaners

 Q. What is the best way to build up my business?
 I keep reading about the super charged marketing programs.
 Are they really more important than quality work?

 A. There are many new marketing programs available to professional carpet cleaners.
 You really do need a good marketing plan to do well in this business, and some of these programs have a lot of useful ideas to help you.
-Much of this information is available at no charge through magazines like ICS, and Cleanfax.
-Some you can purchase.
 The problem I hear from the fellows and gals, is that while some do very well with the programs, many simply choose not to follow the suggestions.
 They feel "this is not me, I really don't want to do this."
 Some pick out a few ideas, and do relatively well, and others do exceptionally well.
 It depends on the individual.
-I have tried a number of things in the past 35 years, but was most successful with my ability to bond with my customers, and make them a friend, (and a cheer leader.)
+I have tried a number of things in the past 40 years, but was most successful with my ability to bond with my customers, and make them a friend, (and a cheer leader.)
 No advertising for over 20 years, and all past customer, and referral business.
 The cleaner's that last longest in this business have friendly, congenial personalities, and know how to treat people properly.

 You may have heard this, but it is worth repeating: